-The shareholding structure of Spanish listed companies is rather concentrated.
-The average percentage owned by the major shareholder is around 35 per cent, with a slightly decreasing trend since 2007.
+The shareholding structure of Spanish listed companies is somewhat concentrated.
+The average percentage owned by the major shareholder is around 35 per cent, but there has been a slight decrease in this trend since 2007.
 The average percentage in the hands of the three major shareholders has increased to roughly 50 per cent.
-The concentration level is slightly reduced among companies pertaining to the IBEX 35 index, although it has been increasing over the past few years.
+The concentration level is slightly reduced among companies from the IBEX 35 index, although it has been increasing over the past few years.
 There are a few exceptions among Spanish listed companies where there are no major shareholders.

-This shareholding structure partly explains why the shareholding activism movement that has swept through the American and European markets during the past decade has not been so active in Spain.
-So far, the Spanish market has not seen significant shareholder action (and certainly not driven by hedge funds), except in very specific cases linked to certain disputes for the control of target companies, normally in the context of tender offers or minority shareholders' fighting against the management of certain companies.
+This shareholding structure partly explains why the shareholder activism movement that has swept through the American and European markets during the past decade has not been so active in Spain.
+To date, the Spanish market has not seen significant shareholder action (and certainly not action driven by hedge funds), except in very specific cases linked to disputes over the control of target companies, normally in the context of tender offers or minority shareholders' fighting against the management of specific companies.

-Finally, it is worth noting that shareholder communication is gaining increasing importance, especially among the largest Spanish companies, which are also those in which the shareholding concentration level is more reduced and where foreign shareholders are predominant.
-These companies have normally been among the first to comply with the 'say-on-pay' recommendation and conduct regularly one-on-one and selective meetings with shareholders.
+It is worth noting that shareholder communication is gaining increasing importance, especially among the largest Spanish companies, which are also those in which the shareholding concentration level is more reduced and where foreign shareholders are predominant.
+These companies have normally been among the first to comply with the 'say-on-pay' recommendation and regularly conduct one-on-one and selective meetings with shareholders.

-A review of recent developments in the field of corporate governance in Spain would not be completed if a reference to the shareholders' electronic forum and shareholders' associations were not made.
-In July 2010, the Companies Act was amended to provide for (1) the obligation of listed companies to include on their website a duly protected shareholders' electronic forum, accessible by individual shareholders and any voluntary associations established thereby, designed to furnish information prior to general meetings; and (2) the admissibility of incorporation of associations of shareholders of any given listed company aimed at the exercise of their rights and the defence of their common interests.
+A review of recent developments in the field of corporate governance in Spain would not be complete if a reference to the shareholders' electronic forum and shareholders' associations were not made.
+In July 2010, the Companies Law was amended to provide for (1) the obligation of listed companies to include a duly protected shareholders' electronic forum on their website, accessible by individual shareholders and any voluntary associations established thereby, designed to furnish information prior to general meetings; and (2) the admissibility of incorporation of associations of shareholders for any given listed company aimed at the exercise of their rights and the defence of their common interests.

-The forum may include motions to be incorporated into the agenda announced in the meeting notice (provided that the requesting party holds at least 5 per cent of the share capital), requests for support for such motions, initiatives to gain sufficient percentage to exercise the minority voting right established by law (normally 5 per cent), as well as offers or requests for voluntary representation.
-As to the shareholders' associations, these must be registered at a special registry to be created with the CNMV.
-To date, no such associations have been created, since the rules developing the general regulations enacted in July 2010 have not yet been issued.
+The forum may include motions to be incorporated on the agenda announced in the meeting notice (provided that the requesting party holds at least 5 per cent of the share capital), requests for support for such motions, initiatives to gain a sufficient percentage to exercise any minority right established by law (normally restricted to holders of a 5 per cent interest or more), as well as offers or requests for proxy voting.
+As to the shareholders' associations, these must be registered at a special registry yet to be created with the CNMV.
+To date, no such associations have been created, since the rules establishing the general regulations, enacted in July 2010, have not yet been implemented.